inteleon/lekab-client/README.md

 # Lekab Client

 For making requests to Lekab webservice.
-You need an account at Lekab.
+You need an account for Lekab.

-**NOTE: Depends on Inteleon/Soap-Client** - Please add manually to your project.
+You should read the manual for the webservice to have a basic understanding of how it works.

-# Supported Lekab services
+## Supported Lekab services

 - Messaging
 - Positioning

-# How to use

-Todo...

-Please look at the code for class method parameters and return data.
+## Documentation

+...

-# Todo
+## Todo

-- Better tests
+- Documentation
-- Better README
+- Tests